nsrau/azure-docs.it-it/articles/marketplace-publishing/marketplace-publishing-vm-image-post-publishing.md

 <properties
-   pageTitle="Gestione di un'immagine di macchina virtuale in Azure Marketplace | Microsoft Azure" description="Guida dettagliata su come gestire l'immagine della macchina virtuale in Azure Marketplace dopo la pubblicazione iniziale." services="Azure Marketplace" documentationCenter="" authors="HannibalSII"
+   pageTitle="Managing your virtual machine image on the Azure Marketplace | Microsoft Azure" description="Detailed guide on how to manage your virtual machine image on the Azure Marketplace after initial publication." services="Azure Marketplace" documentationCenter="" authors="HannibalSII"